Buying real estate in Vientiane?

 Insights

-• Foreigners in Vientiane can lease land for up to 30 years from Lao citizens or up to 50 years directly from the government, with renewal possible but never guaranteed.
+• Foreigners in Vientiane can lease land from Lao citizens for up to 30 years or obtain state concessions for up to 50 years, but renewals are not automatic and depend on government approval.

-• Annual land tax in Vientiane is assessed per square meter and varies by location and land type, typically ranging from LAK 300,000 to LAK 3,000,000 per year for residential plots.
+• Annual land taxes in Vientiane are assessed per square meter and typically range from about LAK 300,000 to LAK 3,000,000 per year for a standard urban residential plot (roughly tens to a few hundred USD).

 Can a foreigner legally own land in Vientiane right now?